geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-features.md

 # Summary

 Congratulations!
-You are now able to publish vector data to pygeoapi.
+You are now able to publish vector data with pygeoapi.